lieemm/clik.id/README.md

-# Pinterest Clone
+# CLik

-A Pinterest-like interface built with React and Material-UI, featuring a modern design and responsive layout.
+Material-UI, featuring a modern design and responsive layout.

 ## Features